Worldline description of a bi-adjoint scalar and the zeroth copy: Effective action

 \section{Effective action}

 We have now the required tools to quantize the theory using path integrals.
 We wish to find a worldline representation of the one-loop effective action $\Gamma[\Phi]$ of the bi-adjoint particle.
-Its general structure was anticipated in \eqref{schematic-action}, with the role of $\Psi^{(0)}$ now taken by $\Phi^{a\alpha}$.
-Our auxiliary variables, the $\chi$'s, are the einbein $e$, the gauge fields $a$, $\tilde a$, and the color variables $c$, $\bar c$, $d$, $\bar d$.
+As we did in the previous Section, we first consider the method with the matrix-valued action and path ordering, and then the one with the auxiliary color variables.